Map: 1:4,000 2m contours. Mapper: Ted Good. Map updates 3/5/2026.

 Fire hydrants

-Telephone lines/poles.
+Telephone lines/poles

 Benches

-Picnic tables.
+Picnic tables

 The Metro Purple Line runs through the middle of the campus, along the south edge of the event map.
 The railroad tracks are flush with the road (not raised or below ground), and the road is shared with vehicles.
-The Metro tracks aren't currently in use, and there is no reason anyone should cross them while on course.
+The Metro tracks aren't currently in use, and there is no reason to cross them while on course.